 The RFA has CBC offices at the following Namibian Border Posts or nearest towns:

 All foreign-registered vehicles entering Namibia should pay a CBC or entry fee and obtain the corresponding permit (and tax invoice) at the RFA office at Namibia’s border posts.

 All foreign-registered vehicles, trailers and semi-trailers with a carrying capacity of above 3,500kg are obliged to complete an application form and pay an MDC in order to obtain an MDC permit.
 The MDC permit is based on the distance the vehicle would travel within Namibia.
 Owners/operators are obliged to declare the odometer reading of the vehicle(s) when entering Namibia and when leaving the country.

-Owners/operators of heavy vehicles must ensure that the driver(s) correctly record the distance travelled by a specific heavy vehicle.
+Owners/operators of heavy vehicles must ensure that the driver(s) correctly record the distance travelled by a particular heavy vehicle.
 This should be indicated on the MDC permit/form and also be recorded in the log book of the vehicle.

-Please see the relevant MDC rates according to the vehicle types in Table B. Calculations of MDCs are done strictly according to accepted transport-economic principles.
+Calculations of MDCs are done strictly according to accepted transport-economic principles.